19 Forage Fish Energy Density

 Affiliations: NEFSC

-Forage energy density measurements from NEFSC trawl surveys 2017-2022 are building toward a time series to evaluate trends
+Forage energy density measurements from NEFSC bottom trawl surveys 2017-2025 are building toward a time series to evaluate trends.

-Variable plotted are the mean energy density (kJ/g) for eight species across seasons and years.
-The reference lines represent estimates from prior studies where available for comparison.
-The energy content of Atlantic herring from the NEFSC trawl surveys has increased to over 7 kJ/g wet weight in spring 2023, but is still well below that observed in the 1980s and 1990s (10.6-9.4 kJ/ g wet weight).
-Silver hake, longfin squid (Loligo in figure) and shortfin squid (Illex in figure) remain lower than previous estimates [34,35].
-Energy density of alewife, butterfish, sand lance, and Atlantic mackerel varies seasonally, with seasonal estimates both higher and lower than estimates from previous decades.
+The line plots depict the mean energy density (kJ/g wet weight) for eight species across seasons and years.
+The black reference lines denote estimates from prior studies where available for comparison.
+The energy density of Atlantic herring from the NEFSC trawl surveys increased to over 7 kJ/g wet weight in spring 2023, declined since, and remains below estimates from the 1980s and 1990s (10.6-9.4 kJ/ g wet weight).
+Silver hake, inshore longfin squid (Loligo in figure), and northern shortfin squid (Illex in figure) remain lower than previous estimates [40,41].
+Energy density of alewife, butterfish, northern sand lance, and Atlantic mackerel varies seasonally, with seasonal estimates both higher and lower than estimates from previous decades.

 Temporal scale: Spring and Fall Bottom Trawl Survey